 Code of Conduct

 The recognition and management of risk is critical to our success.
 Sandhurst's regularly reviewed risk management framework is the totality of systems, structures, policies, processes and people within its business operations that identify, assess, manage, mitigate and monitor all internal and external sources of inherent risk that could have a material impact on its business operations or beneficiaries.

 Sandhurst's approach to risk management is inclusive of several risk areas, including financial risks: credit, market and investment, liquidity risks and non-financial risks: operational, governance and strategic risks.
 Sandhurst employs the 'three lines of defence model' in order to ensure effective risk management and control.
 Sandhurst uses many systems to measure and monitor investment risk to ensure alignment between investment returns and the investment objectives and benchmarks of our products.

-The Sandhurst Board is ultimately responsible for ensuring a sound risk management culture and risk management framework is always in place to appropriately manage material risks to Sandhurst's business operations.
+The Sandhurst Board is ultimately responsible for ensuring a sound risk management culture and the risk management framework is always in place to appropriately manage material risks to Sandhurst's business operations.
 It is recognised that at all levels of Sandhurst's staff must take an active role in maintaining an effective risk management culture including identification and reporting of any actual or potential risk events.

 Speak Up and Whistleblowing

 Sandhurst are committed to promoting a culture of compliance and ethical behaviour, where staff decisions, actions and behaviours reflect and reinforce our corporate values and purpose.
-We understand that it is important to identify problems early to assist in improving outcomes or all our stakeholders.
-Our policies are designed to facilitate the resolution of concerns and offers protection to anyone who reports concerns in good faith under those policies.
+We understand that it is important to identify problems early to assist in improving outcomes for all our stakeholders.
+Our policies are designed to facilitate the resolution of concerns and offer protection to anyone who reports concerns in good faith under those policies.